jexnator/starter-academic/content/publication/Module Hardware/index.md

 #   Otherwise, set `slides: ""`.
 slides: ""
 ---
- "In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.
+ In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.

-<b>Computer case: Inside of the computer case you will find all following components of a Computer.
+<b>Computer case:</b> Inside of the computer case you will find all following components of a Computer.
 The main idea is to protect the interior.
 It also contributes to a visual aspect of the computer.

 ![Computer Case](computer-case.jpg "<b>Computer case</b> (Unsplash: Onur Binay)")